Logical Expressibility of Syntactic NL for Complementarity, Monotonicity, and Maximization: Brief Conclusion and Open Questions

 \item Given an $\snl$ sentence $\Phi$, we specifically call it an \emph{SNL sentence without comparison symbol} if the equality ($=$) as well as the less-than-or-equal symbol ($\leq$) is not used in $\Phi$.
 What is the computational complexity of decision problems expressed by such restrictive sentences?

-\item In Definition \ref{def-mu-term}, we disallowed any nested application of the $\mu$-operator for constructing $\mu$-terms.
+\item In Definition \ref{def-mu-term}, we disallow any nested application of the $\mu$-operator for constructing $\mu$-terms.
 When we allow such a nested application of the $\mu$-operator for $\mu$-terms, then how dose the computational complexity of $\mu\snl$ change?

 \item We have stated in Corollary \ref{BCSP-dichotomy} that the dichotomy theorem holds for binary CSPs.
+In the polynomial-time setting, MMSNP is known to satisfy the dichotomy theorem.
 Does $\mathrm{MonoBSNL}$ also enjoy the same dichotomy theorem?